How hard can it be?

-Or you may have a position requiring a specific process to be followed carefully in order to get the desired result.
+Or you may have a position requiring a specific process to be carefully followed in order to get the best result.

 Each of these positions requires a different set of skills and orientation toward work and a specific way of striving to be successful.